tmet80/ELK-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the elk-playbook file to /etc/ansible/.
-- Update the _____ file to include...
+- Update the elk-playbook file to include ports 5044, 5601 & 9200.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the ansible-playbook elk-playbook.yml, and navigate to http://52.242.76.186:5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?
-The playbook file that has been copied is filebeat-config.yml; filebeat=config is copied into /etc/filebeat/filebeat.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-The hosts file is updated to ensure that the playbook runs on specific machines.
-To specify the maching to install ELK server ensure that the host line in the playbook is set to elk.
-For Filebeat, ensure that the host is set to webservers to install the playbook on the webserver machines.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://52.242.76.186.5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._